googlearchive/blaze_compiler/README.md

 ```

 You can be sure all constraints above and below evaluate to true for a write to be allowed.
-The only qwerk is related to wildchilds.
-You can't write anything above a wildchild that includes the wildchild as a decedent.
-They do inherit their parents constraints still though, as do their siblings, so the use of wildcards **never** makes the Firebase less constrained accidentally.
+The only quirk is related to wildchilds.
+You can't write anything above a wildchild that includes the wildchild as a descendant.
+They do inherit their parents constraints though, as do their siblings, so the use of wildchilds **never** makes the Firebase less constrained accidentally.

 #### Model reuse